mietek/halcyon-website/pages/reference/index.md

 > Command-line option: | `--extra-apps=…`
 > Magic file:          | `.halcyon-magic/extra-apps`

-Additional Haskell applications to include in the [install directory](/guide/#install-directory), as run-time dependencies.
+Additional Haskell applications to include in the install directory, as run-time dependencies.

 The applications must be separated by whitespace, and may be specified as:

+- Cabal package labels
 - directory paths
-- labels
 - _git_ URLs